clij/clij2-docs/reference_thresholdOtsu.md

 Categories: [Segmentation](https://clij.github.io/clij2-docs/reference__segmentation), [Binary](https://clij.github.io/clij2-docs/reference__binary)

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clij2_-2.2.0.19.jar.

 ### thresholdOtsu often follows after
 * <a href="reference_subtractImageFromScalar">subtractImageFromScalar</a> (1)
 * <a href="reference_mean2DBox">mean2DBox</a> (1)
+* <a href="reference_copySlice">copySlice</a> (1)
 * <a href="reference_differenceOfGaussian2D">differenceOfGaussian2D</a> (1)